 One thing that sets this daily email is that Politico does a good job of including the “why” behind the story.
 So, after reading, you tend to understand the news, rather than simply reading about it.

 Notably, Politico offers the option to listen to someone read the newsletter, in a podcast format.
-I really like having this option, as I can multitask on other work while I listen.
-However, the guy who does the narration clearly came up with the idea.
+I like having this option, as I can multitask on other work while I listen.
+However, the guy who narrated clearly came up with the idea.
 Otherwise, there is no way they would have chosen him to narrate.
-He is somewhat difficult to understand, defeating the entire benefit of having the audible option.
+He is somewhat difficult to understand, defeating the benefit of the audible option.

-If you want to stay informed and educated on the top political stories, this is a good option.
+This is a good option to stay informed and educated on the top political stories.
 View the most recent issue and sign up.

 AP Morning Wire